krahets/hello-algo/docs-en/chapter_preface/about_the_book.md

 During the writing process, I read many textbooks and articles on data structures and algorithms.
 These works provide excellent models for this book and ensure the accuracy and quality of its contents.
 I would like to thank all my teachers and predecessors for their outstanding contributions!

-This book promotes a hands-on approach to learning, and in this respect is heavily inspired by ["Hands-On Learning for Depth"](https://github.com/d2l-ai/d2l-zh).
-I highly recommend this excellent book to all readers.
+This book promotes a hands-on approach to learning, and in this respect is heavily inspired by ["Dive into Deep Learning"](https://github.com/d2l-ai/d2l-zh).
+I highly recommend this excellent book to you.

-A heartfelt thank you to my parents, it is your constant support and encouragement that gives me the opportunity to do this fun-filled thing.
+**A heartfelt thank you to my parents, it is your constant support and encouragement that gives me the opportunity to do this fun-filled thing**.